What we do

 Why we are necessary

-- There are no veterinarians in this area.
-Most people cannot afford a car and sadly taxi’s often won’t pick up passengers with dogs.
+• Veterinary care is not accessible.
+Most people cannot afford a car and sadly taxis often won’t pick up passengers with dogs.
 Therefore most of the animals are never vaccinated or treated for internal and external parasites.

-- The average dog is skinny, mangy, tick and flea infested and not welcome inside the home.
-Therefore even owned dogs are subject to the same conditions as the street dogs.
+• The average dog is skinny, mangy, tick and flea infested and not welcome inside the home.
+Therefore even owned dogs are subject to the same conditions as street dogs.

 What we do about it